This guide to sewing sportswear has been kindly written by Melissa Fehr, designer of Fehr Trade sportswear sewing patterns. Visit her website here.

 If you don’t have an overlocker, you can still make great sportswear!
 Set your sewing machine to a narrow zigzag with a fairly short stitch length, and sew some lines of stitching on scraps before starting any new project.
 Stretch the fabric as far as you can length-wise and cross-wise to the stitching, and if the stitching breaks, you need to make the stitching more dense in that direction (i.e. if it pops length-wise, shorten your stitch length.
 If it pops cross-wise, choose a narrower zigzag stitch).
 If you’re getting skipped stitches, it’s a sign you need to change your needle to a stretch or ballpoint tip.

 2. Don’t Stretch as you Sew

-Whether you're using a sewing machine or an overlocker, stretching the fabric as you sew will result in unsightly ripples.
-If you're getting rippled stitching on an overlocker, adjust the differential feed until it lies flat.
-On a sewing machine, either invest in a walking foot, or use a roller foot with the presser foot tension turned down until there's no further rippling.
+Whether you’re using a sewing machine or an overlocker, stretching the fabric whilst sewing sportswear will result in unsightly ripples.
+If you’re getting rippled stitching on an overlocker, adjust the differential feed until it lies flat.
+On a sewing machine, either invest in a walking foot, or use a roller foot with the presser foot tension turned down until there’s no further rippling.

 3. Choose an Exercise-specific Pattern

 Most commercial sewing patterns are designed to look good while standing, walking, and sitting, but exercise requires different movements and places stress demands on different areas than the average casualwear pattern.
 Look for patterns specifically designed for your chosen activity, or adapt as necessary.
 Fehr Trade have a great selection you can browse here.

 4. Gussets won’t Fix a Bad Fit